-’10 ways to dispose of a body’: Brian Walshe charged with murder of spouse, Ana Walshe
+‘10 ways to dispose of a body’: Brian Walshe charged with murder of spouse, Ana Walshe

 Prosecutors also detailed Brian Walshe’s trip to a Rockland Home Depot where he wore a face mask and rubber gloves and was seen on surveillance pushing a cart filled with “cleaning products, mops, brushes, tape, tarp, a Tyvek suit with boot covers, buckets, goggles, baking soda, a hatchet.”

 On Jan.
-3, prosecutors, again using data on his phone, tracked Brian Walshe to an apartment complex in Abington where surveillance video then showed his Volvo and a man matching his description park hear a dumpster where he brings a garbage bag that appears to be heavy as he “heft it,” into the dumpster.
+3, prosecutors, again using data on his phone, tracked Brian Walshe to an apartment complex in Abington where surveillance video then showed his Volvo and a man matching his description park near a dumpster where he brings a garbage bag that appears to be heavy as he “heft it,” into the dumpster.

 Police were not able to recover any of the bags disposed in Abington.
 However, during the high profile search of the transfer station in Peabody on Jan.
 10, police were able to recover 10 trash bags.
 Among the contents of those bags, police recovered towels rags slippers tape, Tyvek suit, “a hacksaw, a hatchet and some cutting shears.”